 We’ll return later to this change of perspective.

-You see, there is a slight difference through sorcery and science as this last is understood (as well as adored and revered…) today.
-Our ancestors perfectly knew, exactly as we do today, the immutable laws and the regular and certain succession of the natural events.
-Our ancestors never believed (or even wanted…why on earth they would have wanted to alter the perfectly harmonious and balanced natural cycles?) that through sorcery they could have eventually obtain e.g. Summer for all the days of a year.
+You see, there is a slight difference between sorcery and science as this last is understood (as well as adored and revered…) today.
+Our ancestors knew perfectly, exactly as we do today, the immutable laws and the regular and certain succession of the natural events.
+Our ancestors never believed (or even wanted…why on earth they would have wanted to alter the perfectly harmonious and balanced natural cycles?) that through sorcery they could have eventually obtain, for example, Summer during all the days of a year.
 What they believed – wrongly – was that the course of nature was guaranteed by the spells of man, without which all the natural cycles would have been at the mercy of randomness.

 A Sorcerer (but in those days they had only their minds, no books…):

-At a certain point men found out that the course of nature continued indifferently as usual even without their support/practices and then they started to simply celebrate the magnificence of nature in its multiple aspects (including man itself, which is a part of nature), addressing individually to each spirit instead of trying to support/manipulate them: to do this they necessitate to give them a name and consequently started to think of them as anthropomorphic beings, that is the gods and goddesses as we today intend them, each one obtaining as attributes the elements/beings that were associated with each spirit.
-It is the birth of religion and of the deities, the Sorcerer/Sorceress became a Priest/Priestess and the Sorcerer-King/Sorceress-Queen became a God-King/Goddess-Queen.
-As you may have understood, the customary approach to life based on sorcery didn’t fade easily or quickly and that’s why the Kings and Queens of Europe during the Neolithic ended up becoming specific deities (respectively the Sky/Sun God [the incarnation and living symbol of the principle of “immutability” and of “being”] and the Earth/Moon Goddess [the incarnation and living symbol of the principle of “mutability” and of “becoming”]) simply by imitating them, i.e. assuming their roles, functions and names, their attributes and external characteristics, etc.
+At a certain point men found out that the course of nature continued indifferently as usual even without their support and practices and then they started to simply celebrate the magnificence of nature in its multiple aspects (including man itself, which is a part of nature), addressing individually to each spirit instead of trying to support/manipulate them: to do this they necessitate to give them a name and consequently started to think of them as anthropomorphic beings, that is the gods and goddesses as we today intend them, each one obtaining as attributes, for example, the elements, animals and trees that were associated with each spirit.
+It is the birth of religion and of the deities, the Sorcerer and the Sorceress became the Priest and the Priestess, and the Sorcerer-King and the Sorceress-Queen became the God-King and the Goddess-Queen.
+As you may have understood, the customary approach to life based on sorcery didn’t fade easily or quickly and that’s why the Kings and Queens of Europe during the Neolithic ended up becoming specific deities (respectively the Sky/Sun God [the incarnation and living symbol of the principles of “immutability” and “being”] and the Earth/Moon Goddess [the incarnation and living symbol of the principles of “mutability” and “becoming”]) simply by imitating them, i.e. assuming their roles, functions and names, their attributes and external characteristics, etc.